Auto Insurance for Doctors (Rates + Discounts)

 A dirty doctor is someone who is guilty of an insurance fraud, which has also contributed to the high premiums in the doctors’ profession.

-The doctors involved in the fraudulent acts report injury claims that never happened for financial gains and those of their patients.
-Additionally, they include their signatures of the injuries and accidents that never happened.
+The doctors involved in fraudulent acts report injury claims that never happened for financial gains and those of their patients.
+Additionally, they include their signatures on documents of injuries and accidents that never happened.

 They have also gone to the extreme lengths of giving non-physicians their tax identification numbers to carry out the fraudulent acts.
 However, the state authorities have been tracking down the dirty doctors who aim at defrauding the insurance companies.
-All the other doctors also continue to suffer high rates following this fraction of physicians.
+Even if the fraud isn’t related to car insurance, it can affect car insurance rates.
+Other doctors also continue to suffer high rates as well, not just this fraction of physicians.

-Therefore, it is evident that besides the stressful work that the doctors face, they also have the challenge with the car insurance companies following the high risks involved in their practice.
+It is evident that besides the stressful work that the doctors face, they also have a challenge with the auto insurance companies due to the high risks involved in their practice.

-Some insurance companies do not give car insurance coverage to the doctors and other medical practitioners too.
-It is mandatory for a physician to have insurance coverage.
+Some insurance companies do not give auto insurance coverage to doctors and other medical practitioners too.
+A physician must have insurance coverage.

-If you are short on time and in need of better auto insurance, save time by using our FREE online quote tool!
+If you’re a busy doctor and in need of better auto insurance, save time by using our FREE online quote tool!
 Enter your ZIP code below to start comparing auto insurance rates!